RMBOA River Ramble

 Assistance

 While each Rambler is responsible for their own vessel, the more experienced members assist where they can.
-Experienced members also provide advice about local river conditions and offer assistance to inexperienced members when they go through Locks or selecting mooring sites.
+Experienced members also provide advice about local river conditions and offer assistance to inexperienced members when they go through Locks or when selecting mooring sites.

 Ramble Facilities